 Who pays SSP

 The employer of the employee who satisfies the conditions for SSP.

-section 163 (1) of SSCBA 1992/159(1) SSCB(NI)A as
+An employee for SSP purposes is defined by section 163 (1) of SSCBA 1992/159(1) SSCB(NI)A as a person who:

-"is gainfully employed with emoluments chargeable to income tax under schedule E… or would not otherwise be an employee for those purposes but is to be treated as an employee for those purposes under the provisions of Schedule 1 to the Social Security (Categorisation of Earners) Regulations1978/Social Security (Categorisation of Earners) Regulations (Northern Ireland) 1978."
+"is gainfully employed with emoluments chargeable to income tax under schedule E… or would not otherwise be an employee for those purposes but is to be treated as an employee for those purposes under the provisions of Schedule 1 to the Social Security (Categorisation of Earners) Regulations 1978/Social Security (Categorisation of Earners) Regulations (Northern Ireland) 1978."
 (See ITEPA 2003 for the new definition for tax purposes).

-The employee does not have to have a written contract of service for entitlement to arise.
+An employee does not have to have a written contract of service for entitlement to arise.